elmastudio/aino-blocks/readme.txt

 == Description ==

-The AinoBlocks page builder blocks collection brings you a collection of essential, minimal blocks for the Gutenberg block editor.
+The AinoBlocks page builder blocks are a collection of creative blocks for the Gutenberg block editor.
 With AinoBlocks and our free starter FSE block theme <a href="https://wordpress.org/themes/aino/" target="_blank" rel="">Aino</a> you can create professional websites with ease.

-## Currently available blocks
+## Blocks included
 * Grid block
 * Grid item block
 * Flexbox block